YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 Choosing Betweeen BEFORE_IMAGE and NOBEFORE_IMAGE
 ++++++++++++++++++++++++++++++++++++++++++++++++++

-Between BEFORE_IMAGE journaling and NOBEFORE_IMAGE journaling, there is no difference in the final state of a database / instance recovered after a crash.
+Between BEFORE_IMAGE journaling and NOBEFORE_IMAGE journaling, there is no difference in the final state of a database/instance recovered after a crash.
 The difference between before image and nobefore image journaling is in:

 * the sequence of steps to recover an instance and the time required to perform them.